 Estimated Number of Drug Overdose Deaths

-Preliminary data is showing a decline in drug overdose deaths, but there is more work to do.
+The number of drug overdose deaths increased sharply in 2020, as the challenge of the ongoing substance use epidemic and the COVID-19 pandemic affected Pennsylvania, and the entire United States.
+This is further evidence that there is more work to do to decrease the number of drug overdose deaths.
 The demographics of these data are available by race, ethnicity, age and gender.
 Pennsylvania continues to focus on saving lives, expanding treatment access and getting patients into treatment.

 NOTE: Preliminary overdose death data includes any fatal drug overdose, except for alcohol-only overdose deaths.
 “No Value” count indicates that the county’s preliminary overdose death count is not available because it is between 1 and 9.